- According to IEC 60502-1 and GB Standard

 a)Twisted pair cable – comprising of two cables twisted together to form a single cable

-b)Multi-conductor cable – which have two or more insulated conductors running inside them
+b)Electrol Control Cable– which has two or more insulated conductors running inside them

-d)Fiber optic cable – this type of cable is made from multiple strands of glass fiber (or strands) and offers greater bandwidth than corresponding metallic conductors
+d)Electrical Flex cable – this type of cable is made from multiple strands of wires and offers greater bandwidth than corresponding metallic conductors

-Cables may also be identified in terms of their dimensions.
-For example, a 2.5mm electrical cable may be ideal for an application requiring cabling of a certain dimension.
-However, that size of cable may not be appropriate for another application, for which a 6mm electrical cable may be the right choice.
+Elecrical cables may also be identified in terms of their dimensions.
+For example, a 2.5mm flat electrical cable may be ideal for an application requiring cabling of a certain dimension.
+However, that size of cable may not be appropriate for another application, for which a 3 core electrical cable may be the right choice.

-Each type of cable, whether it is for residential or commercial application, has a specific use.
-Here are some of the most common uses of various electrical cable types:
+Each type of cable, whether it is for residential or commercial applications, has a specific use.
+Here are some of the most common uses of various PVC electrical cables:

 a)Flexible cables are used to wire electrical panels and cabinets

 b)Power cables are common for power transmission, and may be either low or high-voltage cable